 Problems of Central Planning Economies

-- Governments poor at predicting future trends
+- Governments are poor at predicting future trends.

-- Lack of incentives when income is guaranteed
+- Lack of incentives when income is guaranteed.

 - Inflexible.
 Difficult to respond to shortages and surpluses